zachjustice/IntelliServer/README.md

 [host]
 [database_name]
 ```
-IntelliServer is configured for use with PostgreSQL
+IntelliServer is configured for use with PostgreSQL.

 Create a virtual environment (specify the path if the default interpreter is python3):
 ```